-On July 21, 2021, Claimant Baca was issued a Formal Written Reprimand with a One-Year review period for dishonesty regarding his statement regarding employees fouling the track on May 26, 2021.
+On July 21, 2021, Claimant Montoya was issued a Formal Written Reprimand with a One-Year review period for dishonesty regarding his statement regarding employees fouling the track on May 26, 2021.

-The Notice of Investigation was first issued on June 14, 2021, then a corrected one was issued on June 15 changing the date of Investigation to Friday, June 25.
-A third Notice was issued on June 23 changing the location of the Investigation.
+The Notice of Investigation was first issued on June 14, 2021 for an Investigation on Friday June 18 at the BNSF Conference Room in Flagstaff, AZ.
+A second Notice was issued on June 15, changing the date of Investigation to June 25, and a third Notice dated June 23 changed the location of the Investigation to the Doubletree Hilton.